kianaghaiu-art/EVAL10K/README.md

 │
 └── README.md

 ## Installation
 To run the evaluation scripts, first install the required dependencies: pip install -r requirements.txt

 This will install Python packages needed for running the benchmark, including model wrappers and utility tools.

 ## Running Evaluations
 The main evaluation script is located in: src/evaluate.py

-To run an evaluation on a model (example uses GPT-4o): python src/evaluate.py \
+To run an evaluation on a model (example: GPT-4o): python src/evaluate.py \
     --model gpt-4o \
     --dataset data/eval10k.csv

 ## Evaluating with Chain-of-Thought (Math, Physics, Chemistry)
 For reasoning-heavy subjects, Eval10K automatically adds chain-of-thought prompting:
-"Think through the problem step by step and explain your reasoning before selecting your final answer."
+“Think through the problem step by step and explain your reasoning before selecting your final answer.”
-This applies only to Math, Physics, Chemistry.
+This applies only to Math, Physics, and Chemistry.

 ## Optional arguments
---topics "Math,Chemistry"       # Evaluate specific subjects only --n_samples 500                 # Limit evaluation to first 500 questions
+--topics "Math,Chemistry"     # Evaluate only selected subjects --n_samples 500               # Limit evaluation to first 500 questions

 ## Expected Output
 Running the script prints: